 Can I buy Brazilian citizenship?

 It isn’t possible to buy citizenship directly in Brazil.
-You can invest in the country through Brazil’s investor visa program and eventually obtain a permanent resident visa or citizenship with no limitations on trips abroad, provided you maintain your investment, have a clean criminal record, and adhere to the minimum stay period.
+You can invest in the country through Brazil’s investor visa program and eventually obtain a permanent resident visa or citizenship with no limitations on trips abroad, provided you maintain your investment, have a clean criminal history, and adhere to the minimum stay period.

-How to get citizenship in Brazil on investment?
+How to get citizenship in Brazil by investment?

 A Brazilian investor visa doesn’t directly lead to citizenship.
 To gain citizenship, a long-term or permanent resident must:

-- Hold a National Migratory Registration Card [Carteira de Registro Nacional Migratório (CRNM)]
+- Hold a National Migratory Registration Card (Carteira de Registro Nacional Migratório – CRNM)

 Is Brazil easy to get citizenship?